- General Rules

 Massachusetts gross income does not include interest on obligations of the United States to the extent such interest is included in federal gross income per I.R.C. § 61 (unlike interest from state and local obligations which is excludible under I.R.C. § 103.)
 These amounts are reported and taxed on U.S. Form 1040, Line 8a and therefore are included on Line 1 of Massachusetts Schedule B. These amounts are then excluded on Line 6 of Schedule B to the extent included in federal gross income.

-- Pension Income - Contributory from Massachusetts and U.S. Government
+- Pension Income - Employee Massachusetts and U.S. Government Contributory Plan

 Massachusetts gross income does not include income from a contributory annuity, pension, endowment or retirement fund of the United States government or the Commonwealth or any political subdivision that is included in federal gross income per I.R.C. §402..